paholg/dimensioned-examples/src/vector3d_generic.md

 }
 ```

-The first of our custom operations.
+The dot product is the first of our custom operations.
 We create a trait with an associated type.

 ```rust
 pub trait Dot<Rhs = Self> {